TzenCalvin/CSE-154-Final-Project/APIDOC.md

 # Final Project API Documentation
-The Final Project API provides information about the various plants on our website and a user's purchasing of them.
+The Final Project API provides information about the various plants on our website and handling user logins and transactions.

 ## Endpoint 1 - Get Basic Product Information.
 **Request Format:** `/products`